 If you think that the person is good for you where you share your feelings, past incidents, pain, and suffering then without hesitation share with them.

 Am sure you deserve that level of kindness.
 You can also do the things you like i.e. try relaxation strategies like yoga and meditation, and as much possible as avoid media triggers.

 Related Reading: 10 Signs of fear of intimacy.

 Every person is unique and different from each other so they manage their problems in different ways.

-Still, some people feel shy and find it difficult to get help for the fear of physical intimacy or sexual intimacy.
+Still, some people feel shy and find it difficult to get help for the fear of physical intimacy.

-But they are unknown the impact of fear of sexual intimacy on their relationships and lifestyle.
+But they are unknown the impact of fear of physical intimacy on their relationships and lifestyle.
 It takes them to feel loneliness and depression in their relationship.